Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Conclusion

 \section{Conclusion}

-In this paper, we delve into the application of LS in text sentiment classification, a key area of Natural Language Processing (NLP).
-Our experiments demonstrate that by fine-tuning the appropriate smoothing parameters, LS can achieve improved prediction accuracy across multiple deep learning architectures and various test datasets.
+In this paper, we delve into the application of LS in text sentiment classification, a key problem of natural language processing.
+Our experiments demonstrate that by tuning the smoothing parameters, LS can achieve improved prediction accuracy across multiple deep learning architectures and various test datasets.
+We conduct fine-grained analysis to check how LS benefits the task.
+Our main findings are: 1.)
+LS can boost the convergence of deep models in both training from scratch and fine-tuning modes; 2.)
+LS can produce hidden representations for texts that make the data of different labels more easily separable.
 However, given the inherent emotional bias in different texts, constructing more precise textual sentiment distribution labels to capture subtle variations in human emotions remains a challenging task.
 This highlights the need for further research and development in this area to fully harness the potential of LS in enhancing the performance and robustness of sentiment classification models.